The Psychology of

 A complex bilateral network, involving frontal, parietal and occipital areas, appears to be associated with self-face recognition, with a particularly high implication of the right hemisphere.
 (Devue & Brédart, 2011, p.
 2)

 Sell clothing online?
 Perhaps you could create an interactive fitting room.
 Let users upload their picture to see how the clothing looks on them.

 People are more likely to notice stimuli when they don’t have an active goal.
 Their cognitive load is lower, which leaves spare room for attention (Cartwright- Finch & Lavie, 2007).

-For example, shoppers are less likely to notice a banner ad when searching for specific products (Resnick & Albert, 2014).
-Shoppers who are browsing are more likely to notice advertisements.
+For example, shoppers are less likely to notice banner ads when searching for specific products (Resnick & Albert, 2014).
+Browsing shoppers are more likely to notice them.